AwaNoodle/buildingAppWithDocker/README.md

 > npm start
 ```

 You can now navigate to (http://localhost:7788) and see the app running with our base message.
-YOu can use a tool like Postman or cURL to navigate to our API and check that it is working.
+You can use a tool like Postman or cURL to navigate to our API and check that it is working.
 Try navigating to (http://localhost:7788/api/whereis/tim) and (http://localhost:7788/api/whereis/luke) and check the response codes.

 Close the app with **ctrl-c** when you've finished testing.

+## Dockerizing the App

 Getting the application into a container is now simple: